chloelulu/PIIBSpaper/README.md

 # Gut Microbial β-Glucuronidases Maintain Intestinal Barrier Function by Regulating 2 Host Luminal Proteases

-This repository contains the code and data for reproducing the microbiome analysis.
-The main code is in 'code/Analysis.R'.
+This repository contains the code and data for reproducing the microbiome analysis in this paper.
+The main code is 'code/Analysis.R'.
 Data used to generate the results are in "data/".